beltphp/underscore/README.md

 ## Credits

 This project is heavily inspired by [YOLOKit](http://mxcl.github.io/YOLOKit/).
-For all of you who develop in Objective-C, I highly recomment you check it out!
+For all of you who develop in Objective-C, I highly recommend you check it out!

 ## License